vishal-m25/Obsidian/Learnings/java/java.md

 | `noneMatch` | `boolean`                 | `stream.noneMatch(x -> x < 0)`        |
 | `findFirst` | `Optional`                | `stream.findFirst()`                  |
 | `findAny`   | `Optional`                | `stream.findAny()`                    |

+**Drawbacks**
+- Hard to debug
+- Less readable for complex logic
+- Hard to handle checked exceptions
+- Parallelstreams can degrade performance at times
+- It cannot be re-used
+- Cannot make changes in the flow like loops with break, and continue.

 ### Optional Class